Employer Information

 It is important to note that this description is a typical example of your placement and may be subject to change.

-The department The Obstetrics and Gynaecology department of Gloucester Royal Unit is based in the Women’s centre.
-We have approximately 5800 births per annum, and a very busy gynaecology service.
-There are specialist services in foetal medicine, maternal medicine, urogynaecology and gynaecological oncology.
+The Obstetrics and Gynaecology department of Gloucester Royal Unit is based in the Women’s centre.
+We have approximately 6500 births per annum, and a very busy gynaecology service.
+There are specialist services in fetal medicine, maternal medicine, urogynaecology and gynaecological oncology.

-The type of work to expect and learning opportunities The placement will involve supervised obstetric work- which includes labour ward, antenatal and postnatal ward cover.
-There will also be gynaecology ward work including postoperative ward rounds, assessment and management of gynaecological emergencies and exposure to routine gynaecology clinics, specialist clinics and early pregnancy assessment clinics to maximise learning opportunities in early pregnancy problems including assessment of ectopic pregnancies and assessment of patient with abdominal pain.
+The placement will involve supervised obstetric work- which includes labour ward, triage and antenatal and postnatal ward cover.
+There will also be gynaecology ward work including postoperative ward rounds, assessment and management of gynaecological emergencies and exposure to routine gynaecology clinics, specialist clinics and early pregnancy assessment clinics to maximise learning opportunities in early pregnancy problems including assessment of ectopic pregnancies and assessment of patients with abdominal pain.

-There is also a structured teaching programme in place covering all aspects of gynaecology and obstetrics including perinatal morbidity meetings and weekly CTG meetings, departmental educational meetings, and quarterly audit meetings.
+There is also a structured teaching programme in place covering all aspects of gynaecology and obstetrics in addition to the opportunity to attend perinatal morbidity meetings, departmental educational meetings, and bimonthly audit meetings.

 By the end of the placement the F2 would be expected to have:

-• Understanding of common gynaecological and obstetric conditions.
+· Understanding of common gynaecological and obstetric presentations

-• Good understanding of postoperative care in patients
+· Good understanding of postoperative care of in patients.

-• Counselling and management of early pregnancy problems including miscarriage
+· Counselling and management of early pregnancy problems including miscarriage and hyperemesis gravidarum

-• Initial assessment of patients presenting in obstetric triage department.
+· Initial assessment of patients presenting in obstetric triage department, and management of these patients with senior support.

 Typical working pattern in this placement

-The placement is largely traditionally ward-based, while incorporating structured training in outpatient clinics, gynaecological emergencies and labour ward.
+The placement is largely traditionally ward-based, while incorporating structured training in outpatient clinics, gynaecological emergencies, obstetric triage and labour ward.

 Daily ward rounds and handover at 8.30, 20:30.